TalkingSkunk/Homework8-ProfileMaker/README.md

 ## Installation

-* You need to install nodejs to your local computer.
+1. You need to install nodejs from "nodejs.org" to your local computer.
-* You need to create package.json and node_modules by entering:
+2. You need to create package.json and node_modules by entering:
     1. ``` npm init -y ```
     2. ``` npm install inquirer ```
     3. ``` npm install path ```
-* Run ``` node index.js ``` on your command line, and follow the prompts.
+3. Run ``` node index.js ``` on your command line, and follow the prompts.